iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.13/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.onemedical.android 2 reviews"/>
 </p>

+> I had a covid test a week ago and still no results.
+And I can't get anyone to answer what is going on.
+The lack of information is frustrating and makes me question my membership.<br> :date: __2020-12-28 21:54:01__

 > A ton of things fall through the cracks causing an immense amount of confusion with your healthcare that's the last thing you want to not have a quality application especially since this company leans heavily on the application alone outside of in person or Zoom meetings<br> :date: __2020-12-24 21:08:33__

 > It doesn't work , $199<br> :date: __2020-10-06 19:39:50__